 The cruising speed was sometimes only 40km/h, which allowed me to enjoy the ride through the jungle very much.
 Maximum speed was about 90km/h (all according to my GPS device).
 The prices are moderate.

 The train lines to the north leave from Bangkok Hua Lamphong station.
 This is unfortunately not directly connected to the City Line from the airport.
 One way to connect is to get off the City Line at Makkasan station and change to the metro there.
 This is the best way to reach the station.
 If you want to take the northeast train to Nong Khai via Nakhon Ratchasima (Khorat), you can also start from Hua Lamphong.
 Only after Ayutthaya the lines separate.
+On the northern route to Chiang Mai is also Phitsanulok, from where you can reach the historic royal city of the Siam Empire Sukhothai.
+To the old Khmer settlement Phimai you can travel via Khorat.

 Dense bus traffic with minibuses in the countryside